Past HBI Scholars-in-Residence

 Michal Ben Ya'akov's academic research centers around 19th and early 20th century Eretz-Israel, with special emphasis on North African and Sephardi Jewry.
 Combining her academic interests with her work teaching at the Efrata College of Education in Jerusalem, she has done research on the history of the school, originally the Mizrachi College for Women.
 She received her Ph.D. from the Hebrew University of Jerusalem in 2002.
 While at HBI, Michal's research focused on the changing lives of Jewish immigrant widows from North Africa living in the various urban centers of 19th century Palestine.

 Tamar Biala is engaged with Jewish feminism as a writer and lecturer.
 She received her BA in Jewish studies and in literature at the Hebrew University of Jerusalem, and her MA in Women's Studies and Jewish Studies at the Schechter Institute.
 Her MA thesis, directed by professor Tamar Ross, was on "Feminist Theology's Critique of Divine Transcendence as a Means of Changing Conceptions of the 'Self.'''
 Ms. Biala has taught at IASA, Jerusalem's high school for gifted students, at the Hartman Institute's teacher training program, in pluralistic batei midrash in Israel and for the Israel Defence Forces.
 She also served for several years on the board of Kolech, the Religious Women's Forum, under whose auspices she developed high school curricula for the empowerment of young women in which she trained teachers, and curricula for sex and family education for both young men and young women.
 She is the co-editor of Dirshuni: Midrashei Nashim (Yediot Acharonot and the Jewish Agency for Israel, 2009), the first-ever collection of Midrashim written by contemporary Israeli women.
-While at the HBI, Ms. Biala edited the second volume of Dirshuni, which contains dozens of new Midrashim, written by a wide and changing range of authors.
+While at the HBI, Biala edited the second volume of Dirshuni and is working on the English version.

 Debra Reed Blank